master-bogdan/brandly-shop/README.md

 ---

 Main task was try work with online shop layouts, so in future this layout will be improve to full online shop

+In 'src' folder you can watch original files